SOCIALSTUDIESHELP.COM

 a.
 Japan occupied by United States forces

 b.
-General MacAuthor personally overseas transition to a
+General MacAuthor personally overseas transition to a democratic government.

 c.
 Emperor Hironito allowed to remain as figure head